cristalhq/aconfig/README.md

 	panic(err)
 }

-// configuration fields will be loaded from:
+// configuration fields will be loaded from (in order):
 //
 // 1. defaults set in structure tags (see structure defenition)
-// 2. loaded from files `file.json` if not `ouch.yaml`
+// 2. loaded from files `file.json` if not `ouch.yaml` will be used
-// 3. than corresponding environment variables with prefix `APP`
+// 3. from corresponding environment variables with prefix `APP`
 // 4. and command-line flags if they are
 ```